GasparErrobidart/sam-launchpad/README.md

 }
 ```

+- If you run `sam-launchpad` it will `build` and `test` each of your projects with the commands you provided on the config.
+After that it'll continue `validating`, `packaging` and `deploying` using `sam-cli` commands.

+- If you installed SAM-Launchpad locally in your project you can run it using `npm` or `/node_modules/bin/launch-pad`.

+- If you installed it globally in your machine just run `sam-launchpad`.

+- There are several options you can provide to skip unwanted parts of the process, you can read more about this below.

 ## Cheat sheet

 ```
+// Run the whole thing
 "publish": "sam-launchpad",
+// Just build
+"build": "sam-launchpad --skip-deploy --skip-package --skip-coverage --skip-validation",
+// Just run tests
+"test": "sam-launchpad --skip-deploy --skip-package --skip-validation --skip-build",
+// Just validate the SAM templates
+"validate": "sam-launchpad --skip-deploy --skip-package --skip-coverage --skip-build",
+// Just run SAM package
+"package": "sam-launchpad --skip-deploy --skip-build --skip-coverage --skip-validation",
+//Just deploy to Cloud Formation using SAM
-"build": "sam-launchpad --skip-deploy --skip-package --skip-coverage --skip-validation", "test": "sam-launchpad --skip-deploy --skip-package --skip-validation --skip-build", "validate": "sam-launchpad --skip-deploy --skip-package --skip-coverage --skip-build", "package": "sam-launchpad --skip-deploy --skip-build --skip-coverage --skip-validation", "deploy": "sam-launchpad --skip-package --skip-build --skip-coverage --skip-validation"
+"deploy": "sam-launchpad --skip-package --skip-build --skip-coverage --skip-validation"
 ```